CharlesWithC/MyMemo/README.md

 Word Books are supported!
 You can create unlimited word books and add any words to it!
 Select a word book before starting memorizing or the default (All words) will be selected.

 Word Groups are also added!
 You can learn with your friends using word group.
 The words will be synced automatically when any update is made.
 Also, you will be able to see your friends' progress!
+(Whether you have memorized the word is based on the passed challenges of the word, once you have passed 2 challenges in a row, the word will be regarded as memorized)

 You can import and export the wordlist in the format of .xlsx table files, it's so easy and simple!